squidfunk/mkdocs-material/docs/changelog/index.md

 - Updated Russian translations
 - Improved error handling and reporting in social plugin
+- Improved error handling and reporting in privacy plugin
 - Fixed blog plugin not allowing to use time in format strings
 - Fixed #6983: Social plugin crashes because of Google Fonts API change